 - Information shared should be necessary and proportionate.
-The General Data Protection Regulations (GDPR) and Data Protection Act 2018 require practitioners to consider the impact of sharing information on the subject and third parties.
+The UK General Data Protection Regulations 2016 (GDPR) and Data Protection Act 2018 require practitioners to consider the impact of sharing information on the subject and third parties.
 Information shared should therefore only be proportionate to the need and level of risk;

-- Only information which is relevant to the purpose of reducing risk should be shared; information which will allow others to carry out their role effectively;
+- Only information which is relevant to the purpose of reducing risk should be shared; relevant information can be shared which will allow others to carry out their role effectively;

 - Information should be of a quality which ensures that it can be understood and relied upon; adequate for purpose;

 - Information should be up to date and accurate, distinguishing between fact and opinion is helpful to reduce the likelihood of complaints arising about opinions held by the safeguarding professional;

 - In order to reduce the risk of harm, information should be shared in a timely manner;

-- Information should be shared securely, wherever possible, as laid out in the local data protection guidelines;
+- Information should be shared securely, wherever possible, as laid out in the local data protection guidelines and internal policies;

-- The decision of whether or not to share information will be recorded, and should the decision be affirmative, reasons will be cited alongside details of the information shared and with whom.
+- The decision of whether or not to share information will be recorded and should the decision be affirmative, reasons justifying the disclosure will be cited alongside details of the information shared and with whom.
 Practitioners will make it clear to the recipient of information, that this information should be reviewed and retained in accordance with the recipient's records management policy, and disposed of confidentially and securely.

 If a practitioner is in doubt as to whether to share information, or how much information to share, they should seek advice from other practitioners, without disclosing the identity of the individual where possible.
 Alternatively, they should seek advice from their manager.

 Consent to share information should be obtained where it is appropriate and possible to do so.
-The practitioner should be open and honest with individuals (and/or their families if appropriate) as to the content and context of information shared and with whom, is the sharing being done within the organisation or with partner agencies etc.
+The practitioner should be open and honest with individuals (and/or their families if appropriate) as to the content and context of information being shared and with whom, is the sharing being done within the organisation or with partner agencies etc.